propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.0.7 - 2024-01-04 =
+* Changed DB data type of 'body' column in ph_email_log table from longtext to blob.
+This is done so we can compress the email HTML body going forward as this table could get huge
+* In relation to the above, when sending property matches, the email body is now compressed and uncompressed accordingly using gzcompress() and gzuncompress().
+Existing emails should remain unaffected
+* Added new 'propertyhive_keep_email_logs_days' filter so email logs can be auto-cleared down after a number of days.
+Defaults to 10 years
+* Added council tax band to list of fields returned in REST API
+* Ensured line breaks are retained when entering notes
+* Added extra validation when someone tries to activate a pro feature to ensure they have the correct privileges

 = 2.0.6 - 2024-01-02 =
 * Security fix - Store currency cookie data in JSON encoded string instead of serialized string to preveent PHP object injection